MibahM/MibahM.github.io/README.md

 - There is currently only a brief about me page and an experience page.
 - While this site is in a working state, it is a WIP that I add new features to whenever I think of something interesting I want to add.

 This website is being replaced and will no longer be accessible.
 Below are screenshots of the site.
-Navigation bar buttons function and everything.
+Navigation bar buttons functioned.

 ![Alt text](images/Screenshot-2026-04-20-111708.png)
 ![Alt text](images/Screenshot-2026-04-20-111726.png)